IndustrieCreative/Harmonync/README.md

 Note: Do not rename or move any other file inside the main folder.
 Move all files and folders together.

 ## How to use it?
 There is no guide at this moment, it is currently being drafted.
-There will be a video-guide as soon as possible.
+A video-guide and a step-by-step tutorial will be released as soon as possible.
+Visit [harmonync.org](http://harmonync.org/) to get the latest updated infos and see the work in progress.
 For any questions you may ask at armonici.it [*at*] gmail [*dot*] com.

 ## First public document